The SAE is a form that is completed by a licensed counselor or substance abuse therapist.

 The SAE form is standard in Michigan and the therapist or doctor will go over the following topics with the Petitioner:

-- Lifetime Conviction History – The doctor will rely on the information you give them.
+Lifetime Conviction History – The doctor will rely on the information you give them.
 Having your attorney go over your driving record with you will ensure that your information is accurate.

-- Testing Instruments – The doctor will give you a written test.
+Testing Instruments – The doctor will give you a written test.
 The test is given so that the doctor can give you an accurate diagnosis.
 Knowing what sort of things are on the test and how to prepare for the test is something your attorney will go over with you thoroughly.

-- Lifetime Treatment History for Alcohol and/or Drug Abuse – Again, this is something the doctor will rely on you to give them.
+Lifetime Treatment History for Alcohol and/or Drug Abuse – Again, this is something the doctor will rely on you to give them.
 The doctor will want to know what sort of drinking and drug treatment programs you have completed.

-- Analysis and Other Observations/Factors – Under this section the doctor will put any additional factors that they believe are important for you and the hearing officer to understand about your sobriety.
+Analysis and Other Observations/Factors – Under this section the doctor will put any additional factors that they believe are important for you and the hearing officer to understand about your sobriety.